Ascend's re-opening plan

 Frequently asked questions and answers

 What staff members need to know

 What students and staff members should do if they feel sick

 Health guidance for families and others who visit our schools

-If you have additional questions not answered on the website please reach out to your School Director or Director of Operations.
+If you have additional questions not answered on the website please reach out to your Principal or Assistant Principal of Operations.
 For specific questions regarding help with packets & instruction, please email your scholar's teacher or grade level Dean in the About Us tab of this site.

 Virtual Learning Resources

 Brooklyn Public Library E-Card

 New York State residents, will be issued eCards, which give access to ebooks, audiobooks, and online databases by completing the form and visiting the Learning for Kids section.

 Virtual Field Trip Ideas